-At Austin Shoulder Institute, Robert Graham, MD, and Benjamin Szerlip, DO have extensive experience performing minimally-invasive arthroscopic rotator cuff repair at offices located throughout the North Austin, Texas area, including Round Rock and Cedar Park, Texas.
-The doctors maintain state-of-the-art techniques aimed at restoring range of motion while eliminating painful symptoms.
+Robert Graham, MD, has extensive experience performing minimally-invasive arthroscopic rotator cuff repair at offices located throughout the North Austin, Texas area.
+He maintains state-of-the-art techniques aimed at restoring range of motion while eliminating painful symptoms.

 What is the rotator cuff?